What Are The Best Places To Learn To Code Online?

 Blog post image

 No support.
-Finally, there’s no coding community or support.
-You're on your own.
+Finally, there’s no coding community or support, so you're on your own.
 You can get resources and support elsewhere but it's definitely not the same as a dedicated community or teacher assistance.

 TL;DR*